reactjs/react.dev/content/blog/2017-11-28-fragments-in-react-v16.2.md

 You can experiment with JSX fragment syntax on this [CodePen](#) using [React v16.2.0](https://github.com/facebook/react/releases/tag/v16.2.0) and [Babel v7](https://github.com/babel/babel).

-### How to Use it
+### Tooling Support

-JSX fragments are still very new and some tools in the ecosystem may not be ready for it yet, so please be patient!
-However, we've tried our best to make it as simple as possible to upgrade from several popular toolchains:
+JSX fragments are still very new and many tools in the ecosystem may not be ready for it yet, so please be patient!
+We've tried our best to make it as simple as possible to upgrade from several popular toolchains:

 #### Create React App